aburstyn9068/VBA-challenge/README.md

 The code will run for all sheets in the workbook.

 I included a .bas and .vbs file of the code because the Excel on my computer will only allow me to use the .bas file.
 I changed the extension on the .bas file to .vbs to create that version.

+It also includes screen shots of the output from code.